Carlos231/Carlos231/README.md

 - ⚡ Fun fact: ...
 -->

-I am a recent graduate (Go Beavs) and software engineer from Salem, Oregon.
-My passion is working on web applications and...
+I am a Computer Scientist based out of Utah, USA.
+My passion is learning, working with the latest technologies and...

+- 🤔 I’m expanding my knowledge in Python and exploring new projects to work on.
-- 🔭 I’m currently working on a full-stack application [RateMyLandlord][3].
+- 🔭 My latest project is a full-stack application [RateMyLandlord][3].
-- 🌱 I’m currently working on a personal project and exploring App Academys bootcamp.
-- 🤔 I’m looking for help with starting my software career at a great company.
 - 📚 Resources and guides I have found helpful:
   -  [Harvards CS50][10]
   -  [MDN Web Docs][11]
   -  [clean-code-javascript][4]
   -  [30-seconds-of-code][8]
   -  [JavaScript Style Guide][9]
-- ⚡ Fun fact: I am a huge Foodie and Reddit user!
+- ⚡ Fun fact: I am a huge Foodie, Traveler, and Reddit user!

 ## :zap: Recent Projects